intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-privacy-partitioning.md

 protocols to similarly proxy UDP {{?CONNECT-UDP=RFC9297}} and IP packets
 {{?CONNECT-IP=I-D.ietf-masque-connect-ip}}.

-Use of a single proxy based on a tunnel connection between the client and proxy as well as the end-to-end connection that is tunneled, as shown in the figure below, partitions communication into a Client-to-Proxy context (the transport metadata between the client and the target, and the request to the proxy to open a connection to the target),
+In a single-proxy setup there is a tunnel connection between the client and proxy and an end-to-end connection that is tunnelled between the client and target.
+This setup, as shown in the figure below, partitions communication into a Client-to-Proxy context (the transport metadata between the client and the target, and the request to the proxy to open a connection to the target),